ionicprotocol/monorepo/.github/ISSUE_TEMPLATE/custom-asset-support.md

 - [ ] Edit the supported assets:  https://github.com/Midas-Protocol/monorepo/tree/development/packages/sdk/src/chainConfig/assets and add the asset to the respective chain

 - [ ] Edit deployment script to set up and deploy oracle and liquidator

+*IF it is a uniswap-twap oracle supported asset*
 - [ ] For Uniswap-supported assets, redeploy the fuse-twap-bot after adding editing the `supported_pairs` variable in the [ops directory](https://github.com/Midas-Protocol/monorepo/blob/development/ops/main.tf#L28)

 *IF requires custom liquidation strategy*
 - [ ] Edit the redemption strategies: https://github.com/Midas-Protocol/monorepo/blob/development/packages/sdk/src/chainConfig/redemptionStrategies.ts
 - [ ] Edit the redemption strategy data encoding: https://github.com/Midas-Protocol/monorepo/blob/development/packages/sdk/src/modules/liquidation/redemptionStrategy.ts#L23
+- [ ] Edit the `chainDeploy/<chain>.ts` deploy script to deploy the liquidation strategy, if not already there

-*IF it needs/could use a plugin*
+*IF it needs/could use a plugin and/or flywheel*
+- [ ] Edit the `chainDeploy/<chain>.ts` deploy script to deploy the plugin & their flywheel(s)

+### Deployment

+After all the items above are complete, proceed with the deployment of the contracts and changes to the deployment script.

+If a plugin and/or Flywheel were deployed with this, then, you also need to:
-- [ ] Edit the plugin config: https://github.com/Midas-Protocol/monorepo/blob/development/packages/sdk/src/chainConfig/plugin.ts
+- [ ] Edit the plugin config: https://github.com/Midas-Protocol/monorepo/blob/development/packages/sdk/src/chainConfig/plugin.ts so that the information about it is made available to the SDK users/FE